How To Use This Page

 Why is the DecPlay method a better way to learn piano than others I see on YouTube?

-The DecPlay method is the ONLY method that is designed for Senior Citizens and enables beginners to play accompaniment and melody from song sheets, within minutes.
+The DecPlay method is the ONLY method that is designed for learning piano later in life and enables beginners to play accompaniment and melody from song sheets, easily and quickly (often playing your first song within 1 day).

 Other methods are restricted to using notation - which is slow and a barrier for many people; copycat methods - which don't build music skills; or playing by ear - which takes time to learn.